herbestrella/herbestrella.github.io/_posts/2023-12-18-add-google-analytics-to-chirpy-github-page.md

 ## It's Working!
 I originally shared the site with a few coworkers and friends (Late October 2023) when the site was up, but then I posted it to LinkedIN (Early December 2023) to gain a better reach.

 I'm somewhat active on Social Media when the mood strikes, but it's mostly to highlight a big event or the kiddos - sending memes pretty standard stuff.
-Check out a this fresh screenshot as of (12/18/23) I'm not doing big numbers but it's still cool.
+Check out this fresh screenshot as of (12/18/23)!

+I'm not doing big numbers but it's still cool.
 For example, the page with the least views - in hindsight I might have reached more eyes if I had the title more specific to the tech I used (Palo Alto).
 After writing this I'll do just that and update the title for that post.

 ![screenshot of google analytics](/assets/images/google-analytics-1.png)